influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

     {{< get-assets-text "bucket-schema/bucket-schema-type.sh" >}}
     ```

-2. Use your text editor to create a schema file for each measurement you want to add.
+2. Use your text editor to create a schema columns file for each measurement you want to add.
 The file defines the column names, tags, fields, and data types to require for a measurement.
 Format the file as CSV, JSON, or [Newline delimited JSON (NDJSON)](http://ndjson.org/),
 as in the following examples: